 - Ensure that they are supported in relation to providing an effective service to all students.

-- Ensure that all staff, regardless of their diverse background, feel that there is a representative workforce that is proactively encouraged to work with the Group.
+- Ensure that all staff, regardless of their diverse background, feel that there is a representative workforce that is proactively encouraged to work with the Partnership.

 - Ensure that no formal or informal cultural practices exist that prevent staff from fulfilling their role to the best of their capability.